jeffsebring/angular-wp-api/README.md

 AngularJS Module for WP-API
 ============================

-**This is a very limited alpha version.
-Use it as an example, or add to it.**

 This library provides an [AngularJS](https://angularjs.org/) client-side interface for the [WP API Plugin](https://github.com/WP-API/WP-API) for [WordPress](http://wordpress.org).

 * Author - [Jeff Sebring](http://jeffsebring.com)